jjradler/jjradler.github.io/_featured_categories/projects.md

 ---
 ### Parsers and Automation of Various Types for Gaussian Logfiles
-There comes a time in everyone's life when they are just too cool to deal with slogging through incredibly long, verbose logfiles looking for a specific value.
+There comes a time in everyone's life when they are just too cool to deal with slogging through incredibly long, verbose logfiles looking for a specific keyword or value.

 And by that, I mean they're too tired and under the gun to do the job well.

 I was struggling with reading thousands of lines of logfiles from Gaussian in my role as a computational chemist.
 I was making so many mistakes that it was really irritating my research advisor (thanks, Boss!), so I wrote some parsers to do that particular job for me.
+The collection is written in Bash and Python, but I think in the near future I’d like to assemble it all into a Python package that could be deployed generally for various types of computational software logfiles.
+I just happen to be more intimately familiar with the Gaussian computational chemistry software logfiles than any others at the moment.

 Other parts of this kit include:
 * Automation for writing batches of Gaussian input files